- HR guide

 Following these offboarding steps, will ensure you don’t miss any important tasks during the process.
 A structured offboarding helps the employee and the entire company to handle the termination successfully and stress-free.
 Furthermore, employees who did not experience a proper offboarding experience are more likely to rate employers negatively on professional networks portals such as glassdoor.

-Use the ready-to-use kiwiHR's multiple checklists templates for 14 days for free. kiwiHR's HR software is not only limited to onboarding/offboarding, it also simplifies other tasks in the HR administration.
+Use the ready-to-use kiwiHR's multiple checklists templates for 14 days for free. kiwiHR's HR software for small business is not only limited to onboarding/offboarding, it also simplifies other tasks in the human resources administration.

 Simplifying HR processes is easier said than done.
 Know how we get it done by starting your kiwiHR free trial!